clane9/bids2table/README.md

 The end result of the pipeline is one or more directories of Parquet files (`dset.b2t/`), which can be read transparently as a typical dataframe across many popular data science tools.

-## Scope

-bids2table is built primarily for the neuroimaging community.
-It supports common neuroimaging data formats and directory structures out of the box.
-However, it's designed with extensibility in mind.
-Support for new kinds of data can be easily added through lightweight APIs and a simple plugin system.

 ## What is Parquet?

 Parquet is an efficient and widely supported binary tabular format optimized for large-scale data analysis.
 Some of the key features of Parquet are: